-The majority of the foundation lake aircore drilling program has been completed.
-Monthly validated drill data exports will be provided by Gold Fields with the next information expected at the end of August 2019.
+The foundation lake aircore drilling program has been completed.
+Monthly validated drill data exports will be provided by Gold Fields with the final air core drilling information expected in September 2019.

 Compilation and interrogation of recently acquired geophysical data (gravity, magnetics) with the foundation drill data is ongoing and will provide base for advancing the geological interpretation and target generation for deeper RC and or diamond drilling.